BMW M2: BMW M2 CS Racing

-The BMW M2 CS Racing is a racing variant of the road-going M2 CS, developed by BMW M Motorsport, to get beginner drivers to be involved in motorsport.
+The BMW M2 CS Racing is a racing variant of the road-going F87 M2 CS, developed by BMW M Motorsport, to get prospective racing drivers better accustomed to faster cars.
 The racecar has many developments that have been inspired by and developed further from its predecessors, the BMW M235i Racing, and the BMW M240i Racing, along with its "bigger brother" racecar, the BMW M4 GT4.
 The racecar gets power from a race-prepped 3-liter twin-turbo inline-6 that can generate anywhere from 280 hp (205 kW) to 365 hp (268 kW) depending on the configuration of the power stick, which is in turn controlled by the need to have a balance of performance or from regulations of a Permit B classification.
 The BMW M2 CS Racing also features a full FIA-approved roll cage, along with many motorsport-specific components, such as the rear wing, including ABS systems specifically tailored to the car by BMW M Motorsport.
-A stronger performance package is being made right now to allow the racecar to have up to 450 hp, just 6 hp more than the current street-legal version.
+A stronger performance package was made to allow the racecar to have up to 450 hp, just 6 hp more than the street-legal version.
 Deliveries of the BMW M2 CS Racing are expected to start in mid-2020.

+BMW M2 Racing

+The BMW M2 Racing is a racing variant of the road-going G87 M2, developed by BMW M Motorsport and is the successor to the BMW M2 CS Racing for entry-level racing.
+Unlike the G87 M2, it utilizes the turbocharged, inline-four engine, B48, producing 313 hp and 420 Nm, with a top speed of "greater than" 167 mph.
+Other upgrades includes, non-adjustable KW shock absorbers, a seven-speed ZF transmission, adjustable anti-roll bars in front and rear, and a race exhaust system.
+It will cost €98,000 ($111,178 USD) and will compete in various championships such as the Nürburgring 24, NLS, TC America Series, IMSA VP Racing SportsCar Challenge and the Michelin 24H Series.
+It made its competition debut at the 2025 24 Hours of Nürburgring, with BMW factory drivers Jens Klingmann, Charles Weerts, Ugo de Wilde and journalist Michael Bräutigam.
+The team won the SP 3T class, nine laps ahead of the second place finisher.

 Concept cars

 2002 Hommage Concept

-The BMW 2002 Hommage Concept was introduced in May 2016 at the Concorso d'Eleganza Villa d'Este and pays tribute to the BMW 2002 turbo.
+The BMW 2002 Hommage Concept was introduced in May 2016 at the Concorso d'Eleganza Villa d'Este and pays tribute to the BMW 2002 Turbo.
 The car's underpinnings are based on a BMW M2.